 This is the familiar structure of an "inclusive-lower, exclusive-upper" bound: we want to talk about the data in a series of nodes, ignoring the data in the last node.
-That means that, for any non-NULL list node pointer l, a segment from l to l is empty (contains no data).
+That means that, for any non-NULL list node pointer 1, a segment from l to l is empty (contains no data).
 Consider the following structure:

 According to our definition of segments, the data in the segment from a1 to a4 is the sequence 3, 7, 3, the data in the segment from a2 to a3 contains the sequence 7, and the data in the segment from a1 to a1 is the empty sequence.

-Note that, if we compare the pointers a1 and a3, C0 will tell us they are not equal - even though they contain the same data they are different locations in memory.
+Note that, if we compare the pointers a1 and a3, C0 will tell us they are not equal - even though they point to locations that contain the same data, a1 and a3 point to different locations in memory.